-With Medisys On-Demand, patients automatically receive follow-up care via text message from the nurse practitioner or physician they consulted with, without actually having to make a follow-up appointment.
+With Akira by TELUS Health, patients automatically receive follow-up care via text message from the nurse practitioner or physician they consulted with, without actually having to make a follow-up appointment.

 We must also recognize the provision of virtual doctor visits to extend the reach of high quality care to underserved populations and remote communities where access to medical attention can be limited to begin with.

 4. GET PRIVATE MENTAL HEALTH SUPPORT

 Scheduling challenges, lack of time and poor flexibility continue to make it difficult for Canadians to prioritize mental and emotional health, but new research suggests that 90% of behavioural and mental health services can be delivered virtually.

 Unfortunately, many Canadians also still feel insecure about the perceived stigma of seeking mental health support, but virtual mental healthcare services can alleviate that fear completely with convenient and confidential mental health consultations — carried out anytime, anywhere, as soon as support is needed.